 of our vaccines go to emerging markets

-Malaria related illnesses and mortality cost Africa's economy $12bn a year
+Malaria related illnesses and mortality estimated by WHO to cost Africa's economy up to $12bn a year

 Quality and manufacturing

 In 2016, we distributed more than 833 million doses of vaccine around the world.
 These are made in one of our 16 manufacturing sites located around the world.
 For some of our vaccines, this production process can take up to two years.